Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Burnout Recovery Without the Guilt: One Kind Step at a Time

 Burnout recovery isn’t only about getting more sleep or taking days off.
-For many, the harder battle is the guilt that creeps in whenever you try to rest — the voice that whispers you should be doing more.
-This gentle guide explores why rest feels so difficult, and how one kind step at a time can help you begin to heal.
+For many people, the harder battle is the guilt that creeps in whenever you try to rest — the voice that whispers you should be doing more.
+This gentle guide explores why rest can feel so difficult, and how one kind step at a time can help you begin to heal.

 Why This Matters